immutables/immutables.github.io/immutable.md

 counter = counter.withValue(counter.value() + 1)
 ```

 It is very useful to change some of the attributes values, but have other collection attributes reference the same immutable value as before, instead of being rebuilt manually or by immutable object builder.
 New values will effectively share subgraphs of old values, which is desirable in many cases.
-By using builders to copy objects (`Builder#copy(instance)`) you don't need to copy it multiple times when a lot of attributes change, on the other hand — collection and map attributes will be rebuilt as new immutable collections even if unchanged (there's feature request [https://github.com/immutables/org.immutables/issues/6](#6) for smarter builders).
+By using builders to copy objects (`Builder#copy(instance)`) you don't need to copy it multiple times when a lot of attributes change, on the other hand — collection and map attributes will be rebuilt as new immutable collections even if unchanged.
+There's feature request [#6](https://github.com/immutables/org.immutables/issues/6) for smarter builders.

 What about collection and map attributes?
 While it is tempting to have a bunch of methods like `withItemAdded` or `withKeyValuePut`, they might require a lot of variation like _add last_ or _add first_ and will hide the fact of collection rebuilding, which is not always desirable for immutable collections.
 As of now, there's only simple value replacement for all attributes, but new collection values are guaranteed to be copied as immutable collections if they are not already.